Emergent Software

 cloud_provider create_load_balancer --name myapp_lb --vms vm1,vm2,vm3

-Preparing a plan to revert back to the on-premises application if issues are encountered during the migration.
+Rollback planning prepares the team to revert back to the on-premises application if issues are encountered during migration.
 This might involve keeping the on-premises application running in read-only mode during the migration or having a process to sync data back from the cloud to on-premises.

 # Sync data back from cloud to on-premises